 The Circuit Court for Anne Arundel County building will meets the standards set by the Americans with Disabilities Act.
 Our staff is committed to assist any juror, litigant or attorney.
 In addition to wheelchair ramps, elevators and accessible jury boxes, the court offers assisted listening devices.
 Please make the court staff aware of any need for assistance.
 If you require an accommodation, please click here to complete an ADA Request form.

 The Circuit Court for Anne Arundel County has a security system consisting of metal detectors.
 All firearms, mace, knives, scissors, or any other weapons are prohibited within the courthouse.

 In the event of severe snow or icy conditions, listen for Anne Arundel County Public school closings.
 If schools are closed due to inclement weather, you need not report for jury duty.
-You must, however, call after 5:00 p.m. for further reporting instructions.
-The telephone numbers are 410-222-1438 or 410-222-1439.
+Also, go to the Circuit Court for Anne Arundel County website for closing or delay information at www.circuitcourt.org/inclement-weather.
+However, you must call after 5:00 p.m. for further reporting instructions at 410-222-1438 or 410-222-1439.
 If schools have delayed openings, please report at your scheduled time.
-However, if you are currently serving as a juror on a case, the presiding Judge will make the decision as to whether or not the panel of jurors for that case will report in - you should plan to call the Jury Office for information.

 Smoking, eating, chewing gum, reading and unnecessary noise are not allowed in the courtroom.
 Smoking is banned in the Courthouse.

 A cafeteria is located on the 1st floor of the Courthouse.
 In addition, many restaurants are available in the Annapolis business district.
 THE DRINKING OF ALCOHOLIC BEVERAGES FOR LUNCH - INCLUDING BEER AND WINE - IS NOT ALLOWED WHILE YOU ARE ON JURY DUTY.